geodynamics/aspect/doc/sphinx/quickref.md

 This is the figure caption.
 ```
-Put the filename in "img src", but leave the file extension as .* instead of .pdf or .png or whatever.
+Put the filename and relative path in "img src", but leave the file extension as `.*` instead of .png or whatever.
+Allowable formats for figures include SVGs, PNGs, and JPGs, but not PDFs unfortunately.

 Refer to it like: